Take Care: How to Ask for Work Benefits When You’re an Elder Caregiver

 Balancing work and caregiving can be stressful enough without wasting time trying to hunt down resources.
 Here are some sites to help you find legal, medical, financial and emotional support:

-Department of Health & Human Services: Eldercare Locator: Signed into law in January, the RAISE Family Caregivers Act directs the Department of Health and Human Services to develop over the next 18 months a national strategy to support caregivers.
+Department of Health & Human Services: Eldercare Locator: Signed into law in January 2018, the RAISE Family Caregivers Act directs the Department of Health and Human Services to develop a national strategy to support caregivers.
 Among its resources is this site that searches for elder care options by zip code or service.

 AARP: The national organization provides resources for caregivers on its site, as well as this free webinar for working caregivers.